Lord of the Dance (musical): 2010 Return of Michael Flatley tour

 Bernadette Flynn toured with the show until 2011.
 Gillian Norris left the show in early 2000.
 Daire Nolan left the show shortly after its first run in Epcot in 1999.
 Mairead Nesbitt moved to Celtic band Celtic Woman.
 Cora Smyth toured with Flatley in Celtic Tiger until he cancelled the tour due to a viral infection.
-Anne Buckley performed with the show until 2001 and has since recorded a solo album.
+Anne Buckley performed with the show until the Feet of Flames 2001 tour, at which point she left and has since recorded a solo album.